joncrlsn/pgrun/README.md

 PGUSER     | user in postgres you'll be executing the queries as (matches psql) PGPASSWORD | password for the user (matches psql) PGOPTION   | one or more database options (like sslmode=disable)

+### todo
+1. ~~Fix bug where Ctrl-C in the password entry field messes up the console.~~ Fixed in version 1.0.7
+2. Allow editing of a failed SQL statement before rerunning.
+3. Improve the accuracy of parsing ~/.pgpass
+4. Add database options that may be requested by others (that fit with the purpose of this tool).